FredyGomez/getting_and_cleaning_project/CodeBook.md

-# H1
-Original data:
+# Original data:

 source
 description

-# H1
-Data Transformation Steps
+# Data Transformation Steps

-Following data transformations are carried out by the run_analysis.R script.

-For each of the training and test datasets,
+Training and Test data sets are treated independenly initially.

+READ STAGE

+For both data sets, the main data is the X values, which are read, together with the other data sets, so we have:

+X_test/training.txt
+subect_test/training.txt
+y_test/traning.txt

+other common files:
+features,txt

+The script will read these data sets into 2 different data frames, performed by functions readTestData() and readTrainingData()

+Each of these functions will:

+1)
-Read the X values
+Read the file from the proper folder

-Take a subset of the columns representing only the mean and standard deviation values.
-Subsetting is done early on to conserve memory.
-Associate additional columns to represent activity IDs and subject IDs read from y_<dataset>.txt and subject_<dataset>.txt files respectively.
-Assign column names by manipulating the measurement names in features.txt to remove spaces and convert them to camel case.
+2)
+With the features.txt file we also get the proper column names

+2)
+Each of the data frames will be reduced to consider only the columns that are going to be used, using the grep function for thus

+3)
+The Y data and Subject data is added to the X data at the end of the function.

+MERGE and OTHER OPERATIONS STAGE

+In this stage, both data sets will be merged to create one data set.

+This is done using the function getMergedData()

-Merge the training and the test sets, read as in step 1 to create one data set.
+This function, at the same time, adds the activity descriptive information to the single data set.

-Associate an additional column with descriptive activity names as specified in activity_labels.txt.
-Melt the dataset by specifying activity ID, name and subject ID as the only ID variables.
-Re cast the melted dataset with activity name and subject id as the only IDs and mean as the aggregator function.
+After thatt, the file is aggregated using activity ID, name and Subject ID as ID variables, and using mean for the aggregator function

+The result of this aggregation is stored in a melted data frame

+FILE EXPORT

+After the merging and reshaping functions, the resultant tidy data frame is expoted into an external file in the working dorectory.

-Save the result in re-casted dataset as tidy.txt Variable Descriptions
+# Variable Descriptions

-The data for this data set was derived from sources mentioned in the "Original data" section of this document.
-Part of the description below has been taken from the original data description.

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.